DOCS

 • Procedures to be followed to conclude the contract

-• Basic characteristics of the products or services under contract
+• Basic details of the products or services under contract

-• The total price, including all fees, taxes, or additional amounts related to delivery, if any
+• The total price, including all fees, taxes, and delivery charges, if applicable

 • Payment, delivery, and implementation arrangements